 Rick and Morty comics exist as stand-alone stories that can be sporadically enjoyed without paying any real attention to any sequential order (see a previous review).
 This makes them one of the most delightful comics to review.

 “Honey, I Ricked the Kids” features a story about Morty and Summer being injected with a dose of half of Rick’s intellect, thanks to an accident Jerry caused.
 The story takes place over three scenes: Jerry and Beth trying to revert the transformation by testing it on rats, Morty-Rick taking of the flaws in his school and the education system, and Summer-Rick solving the equation to be the richest and more powerful social media influence in the world.

-Starks’s story is very solid, especially given the comedic timing between Summer and Morty trying to unfold their master plans before the inevitable involvement of the Grandpa Rick.
+Starks’s story is very solid, especially given the comedic timing between Summer and Morty trying to unfold their master plans before the inevitable involvement of Grandpa Rick.
 The art was really difficult to get past, though.
 Having read multiple versions of Rick and Morty, including the recent Rick and Morty vs. Dungeons & Dragons #1, this comic felt a lot more like a storyboard, or something out of a local newspaper.
 I am a big fan of the property and seeing the art in Rick and Morty #55, it just feels rushed.

 Nevertheless, the colors from Stern are on point.
-Reading through each of the panels, you get that sense that she was able to capture the essence of how the animation is created on the show.
+Reading through each of the panels, you get the sense that she was able to capture the essence of how the animation is created on the show.

 CRANK! delivers some great lettering and they have ample space to apply their craft.
 Two big spaces that highlight the lettering are the local school and on a social media platform.
 The social media panels especially show the creative space for imitating a platform such as Instagram.

 The first story delivers some funny moments, but nothing more than a chortle here and there.